 What to do in an emergency

 If you have an accident, do as you would in Australia and contact emergency services.
-The number is 111 in New Zealand.
+The number is 111 in New Zealand.³

-Once the situation has been resolved, get in touch with your travel insurer (ideally within 24 hours of the incident) and let them know what happened.
-They may be able to help, but you may need a copy of the police report to make a claim, so make sure you ask for one when reporting the incident.
+Once the situation has been resolved, get in touch with your travel insurer (ideally within 24 hours of the incident) and let them know what happened to begin the claim.
+They may even be able to help you get on top of the situation (like directing you to the nearest hospital or putting you in contact with an embassy).
+However, you may need to provide your insurer with a copy of the police report or medical bills to make a claim, so make sure you ask for one when reporting the incident.

 You can also contact the Australian High Commission or Consulate-General in New Zealand for consular help (e.g. you’ve lost your passport, or you require emergency legal representation).
-Just be aware that consular assistance is limited; you can find out what the government can and can’t help you with through the Consular Services Charter on Smartraveller.³ You can also find the contact details of the High Commission and Consulate-General in New Zealand on Smartraveller.
+Just be aware that consular assistance is limited.
+You can find out what the government can and can’t help you with, as well as the details of the High Commission and Consulate-General in New Zealand, on Smartraveller.

 Top travel tips for New Zealand

-Provided you’re (a) travelling on your Australian passport or current Australian resident return visa, and (b) don’t have any convictions or haven’t been deported from any country, you can visit New Zealand without a visa or permit.
+Provided you’re (a) travelling on your Australian passport or current Australian resident return visa, and (b) don’t have any criminal convictions or haven’t been deported from any country, you can visit New Zealand without a visa or permit.³

-3. You need more than a driver’s license to purchase alcohol
+- You need more than a driver’s licence to purchase alcohol

-Unfortunately, an Australian driver’s license isn’t an acceptable identification by New Zealand law.⁴ If you want a cheeky drink across the Tasman, you’ll need to provide your passport or a current New Zealand driver’s license.
+Unfortunately, an Australian driver’s licence isn’t an acceptable identification by New Zealand law.³ If you want a cheeky drink across the Tasman, you’ll need to provide your passport or a current New Zealand driver’s licence.

 Confused?
 Compare travel insurance for New Zealand with us!

-What is and isn’t covered can vary significantly from insurer to insurer, which is why it pays to compare a number of travel insurance policies.
+What is and isn’t covered can vary significantly from insurer to insurer, which is why it pays to compare travel insurance policies.
 Don’t worry; we’ll help you do just that in minutes with our simple travel insurance comparison service.